 - It is an election-related news story and covers other opposition parties and candidates equally and fairly.

-- An event will not be considered an electioneering effort if it is a debate or a forum discussion, or promotion of such an event.
+- An event will not be considered an electioneering effort if it is a debate or a forum discussion, or a promotion of such an event.

 - It is paid for by a nonfederal candidate contesting in a nonfederal election as long as it does not attack or support a federal candidate.